ACM40960/project-Chaitanya-1497/README.md

 3. Recently, as machine learning has enhanced, there has been a growing interest in automating diagnosis of malaria.
 One of the approaches to automated malaria diagnosis is using convolutional neural network (CNN) model.
 CNNs models are specially designed for image recognition.
 They have been effective at classifying malaria cells in images.

+### Implementation

+The entire model has been developed within a Jupyter Notebook environment.
+For running the model, a Python application is required.
+You can utilize Anaconda to install Jupyter Notebook, which includes a selection of pre-installed packages.
+Additionally, to execute the web application files(.py), integrated development environments (IDEs) like PyCharm and Spyder can be employed.
+These IDEs are also conveniently accessible through the Anaconda platform.